How to make payment by invoice quick and easy: 7 best practices

 Invoice payment methods

 There are multiple invoice payment methods, ranging from traditional (like cash or cheque) to online payments.
-Today some of the most popular invoice payment methods are credit and debit cards, digital wallets and bank transfers via BPAY or direct debits:
+Today, some of the most popular invoice payment methods are credit and debit cards, digital wallets, bank transfers or direct debits:

 Debit or credit cards